suvorov21/DESY-testbeam/README.md

 Functions `PadSelection::GetRobustPadsInColumn()` and `PadSelection::GetRobustCols()`
 may contain conditions to select certain clusters and pads.
 By default, no additional conditions are applied.

-### Contributing to project
-Please check `CONTRIBUTING.md` file with simple suggestions and advices about contribution procedure.

 ## The road map to start a completely new analysis
 You can start a completely new analysis that has nothing in common with the existing ones